Not sure how to publish a poem? You are in the right place. Writing a poem is half the battle, the main struggle starts when publishing the poem.

-Include any other works that you might have published before, the awards you received, etc to boost your overall success rate.
+Include any other works that you might have published before, the awards you have received, etc to boost your overall success rate.

 Don’t summarize the poem in your cover letter.
 And don’t ask for comments or feedback.

-You can just write one cover letter and change it each time you send a Submission to different publishers.
+You can just write one cover letter and change it each time you send a submission to different publishers.

 Include your Bio